-The Commission may prepare abbreviated Municipal Service Reviews and Sphere of Influence Updates for services not providing growth-inducing services and districts providing non-growth inducing services and determine Sphere of Influence affirmations to be exempt from the provisions of the California Environmental Quality Act.
+The Commission may prepare abbreviated Municipal Service Reviews and Sphere of Influence Updates for services and districts not providing growth-inducing services and determine that the Sphere of Influence determinations to be exempt from the provisions of the California Environmental Quality Act.
 Municipal Service Reviews may also be waived if a current Municipal Service Review containing the required elements has been approved by the Commission.